amitsgh117/Prediction-Model/README.md

 ### Data Balancing

-- Used SMOTE to balance the classes.
+- Used SMOTE to balance the classes

 ### Feature Extraction